alivk/dictation-database/vocabulary/vocabulary-p2english-onetargethap241.md

-stimulate | cause to act in a specified manner recital | a public instance of repeating something prepared in advance appropriate | suitable for a particular person, place, or situation disinterested | unaffected by concern for one's own welfare
+stimulate | cause to act in a specified manner recital | a public instance of repeating something prepared in advance appropriate | suitable for a particular person, place, or situation
 ```